caplin/FlexLayout/README.md

 * borders - (optional) where up to 4 borders are defined ("top", "bottom", "left", "right").

 Weights on rows and tabsets specify the relative weight of these nodes within the parent row, the actual values do not matter just their relative values (ie two tabsets of weights 30,70 would render the same if they had weights of 3,7).

+NOTE: the easiest way to create your initial layout JSON is to use the [demo](https://rawgit.com/caplin/FlexLayout/demos/demos/v0.5/demo/index.html) app, modify one of the existing layouts by dragging/dropping and adding nodes then press the 'Show Layout JSON in console' button to print the JSON to the browser developer console.

 example borders section:
 ```